Toyota, other Japan automakers under fire for new lapses as safety scandal deepens

 The ministry had requested automakers to investigate their vehicle certification applications following a safety test scandal at Toyota‘s compact car unit Daihatsu that emerged last year.

-Toyota, the world’s biggest automaker by volume, said on Monday it has temporarily halted shipments and sales of three car models made in Japan.
-Chairman Akio Toyoda will hold a press conference later on Monday.
+Toyota, the world’s biggest automaker by volume, said on Monday that it has temporarily halted shipments and sales of three car models made in Japan.
+Toyota’s board chair Akio Toyoda apologised to its customers during a press conference but assured them that the vehicles “passed legally set standards”.

-The transport ministry said separately it will conduct an on-site inspection at Toyota‘s headquarters on Tuesday.
+The transport ministry said separately that it will conduct an on-site inspection at Toyota‘s headquarters on Tuesday.

 GET BT IN YOUR INBOX DAILY